Relatively dominated representations from eigenvalue gaps and limit maps: Relatively dominated representations

 A representation $\rho\colon\Gamma \to \GL(d,\real)$ is {\bf $P_1$-dominated relative to $\mathcal{P}$}, with lower domination constants $\ubar{C}, \ubar{\mu} > 0$, if it satisfies \begin{itemize} \item (D$-$) for all $\gamma \in \Gamma$, $\frac{\sigma_1}{\sigma_{2}}(\rho(\gamma)) \geq \ubar{C} e^{\ubar\mu|\gamma|_c}$, \end{itemize} and the images of peripheral subgroups under $\rho$ are well-behaved, meaning that the following three conditions are satisfied: \begin{itemize} \item (D+) there exist constants $\bar{C}, \bar\mu > 0$ such that $\frac{\sigma_1}{\sigma_d}(\rho(\eta)) \leq \bar{C} e^{\bar\mu|\eta|_c}$ for every $\gamma \in \Gamma$; \item (unique limits) for each $P \in \mathcal{P}$, there exists $\xi_\rho(P) \in \proj(\real^d)$ and $\xi^*_\rho(P) \in \Gr_{d-1}(\real^d)$ such that for every sequence $(\eta_n) \subset P$ with $\eta_n \to \infty$, we have $\lim_{n\to\infty} U_1(\rho(\eta_n)) = \xi_\rho(P)$ and $\lim_{n\to\infty} U_{d-1}(\rho(\eta_n)) = \xi^*_\rho(P)$; \item (uniform transversality) for every $P, P' \in \mathcal{P}$ and $\gamma \in \Gamma$, $\xi_\rho(P) \neq \xi_\rho(\gamma P'\gamma^{-1})$.
 Moreover, for every $\ubar\upsilon,\bar\upsilon>0$, there exists $\delta_0 > 0$ such that for all $P, P' \in \mathcal{P}$ and $g, h \in \Gamma$ such that there exists a bi-infinite $(\ubar\upsilon,\bar\upsilon)$-metric quasigeodesic path $\eta gh \eta'$ where $\eta'$ is in $P'$ and $\eta$ is in $P$, we have

 \end{itemize} \end{defn}

 \begin{rmk} Since $\Gamma$ is finitely-generated, so are its peripheral subgroups, by \cite[Prop.\,4.28 \& Cor.\,4.32]{DGO}. \end{rmk}

-\begin{rmk} It is also possible to formulate the definition without assuming relative hyperbolicity, if one imposes additional hypotheses on the peripheral subgroups $\mathcal{P}$; it is then possible to show that any group admitting such a representation must be hyperbolic relative to $\mathcal{P}$: see \cite{reldomreps} for details. \end{rmk}
+\begin{rmk} It is also possible to formulate the definition without assuming relative hyperbolicity, if one imposes additional hypotheses (RH) (see below) on the peripheral subgroups $\mathcal{P}$; it is then possible to show that any group admitting such a representation must be hyperbolic relative to $\mathcal{P}$: see \cite{reldomreps} for details. \end{rmk}

 The definition which originally appeared in \cite{reldomreps} also had an additional ``quadratic gaps'' hypothesis, as part of the definition of the peripheral subgroups having well-behaved images.
 The only input of this assumption into the subsequent results there was in \cite[Lem.\,5.4]{reldomreps}; the next proposition obtains the conclusion of that lemma from the other hypotheses (not including relative hyperbolicity), without using the quadratic gaps hypothesis.